5 DAYS IN LEBANON – WHERE TO GO

 Beirut – 2 Days

 My tip is to spend 1.5 or two days in Beirut and explore the gems of the city.
-While Beirut is the capital, it is still quite small, and with 2 days, you will have time to see the main attractions and places.
-Also, while Beirut is small, it is not so small that you could see everything in less than one day – especially if you plan on only (or mostly) walking.
+Though Beirut is the capital, it is still quite small, and with 2 days, you will have time to see the main attractions and places.

 My tip for the first day (especially if you do not have a full day) is to visit the American University first and explore this area for an hour or so before heading to the Rauche Rocks (for the sunset), and then having dinner/drinks there before strolling the promenade.
 Start this day slowly and prepare for a busy day 2.